 The Lag Popper has so many valuable functions, the first one being to load the backswing.
 The feedback combination of feel/sound let Blake know if he was just ‘taking’ it back or ‘swinging’ it back.
 You need to SWING it back.
-Check the before/after of his normal top of backswing and then using the Lag Popper.
-It’s not even the same guy.

 To unlock the Spiral Lines, we then do the One Arm Golden Drill swings with the Lag Popper.
 I do these myself as a warm up before I hit balls.
 This drill frees up the chest/shoulder and the hips, which I’ve found are sections of the body that get tight as we sit/age.